nwjs/chromium.src/ui/android/javatests/src/org/chromium/ui/test/util/RENDER_TESTS.md

 that the downloaded goldens are current for the git revision.

 ### Generating golden images locally

+**Note that this section only applies to tests running in the legacy/local pixel comparison mode**

 New golden images may be downloaded from the trybots or retrieved locally.
 This section elaborates how to do the latter.